MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

    :description lang=en:
       Run APSIM models sequentially with `run` or in parallel using `MultiCoreManager.run_all_jobs`.

-.. admonition:: Table of Contents
+.. rubric:: Table of Contents

 .. contents::
    :local: